LagerhausenAndrew/Capstone_Project/README.md

 ## Wireframes

 ## User Stories
+Who are your users?
+* People who are looking for wood home decor/yard games.
+What do my users what?
+* To have their creative decor/game ideas brought to fruition.

 1. As a user I would like to be able to search what products have been made before.
 2. As a user I would like to be able to see reviews about each product that has been made before.
 3.